 🌾What you will need

-- Oats - Both quick or rolled oats can be used.
-Use a certified gluten-free one, if needed.
+- Oats - Both quick and rolled oats will work.
+Use a certified gluten-free one if needed.
+Store-bought oat flour will also work, but be sure to use an equal amount by weight.

 🔪How to make